PzGrenBtl-402/PzGrenBtl402/README.md

 - [Redd'n'Tank/GM] Back compartment of the Marder is locked when ramp is closed (Driver and commander can access vehicle via the hatches)
 - [Redd'n'Tank/GM] Custom Milan reloading system (One Milan tube bag is one shot)
 - [Redd'n'Tank/GM] Custom weapon reloading system for Marder (ammo as inventory items, reload on top of vehicle)
+- [Redd'n'Tank/GM] Add keybind to switch between AP and HE.